Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Introduction

 In this work, we revisit the abundance-matching method of BK with new sources of uncertainty explicitly included.
 Specifically, we include sample variance on the galaxy counts, and systematic uncertainties present from spectral energy distribution (SED) modeling of the host galaxy.
 We also explore uncertainties associated with the choice of adoption of the HMF.
 For the first time, we show that the systematic error is significant for these galaxies as it propagates through the stellar mass density inferred from the galaxy to the efficiency of star formation.
 Namely, due to the rapidly falling nature of the HMF for these highest-mass objects, the upscatter of lower-mass galaxies dominates over the scatter in the downward direction \cite{Lima:2005tt}.
-This alters the inferred efficiency of star formation and degree of rarity for these detections.
-The statistics of luminosity and magnitude scatter has been previously considered \cite{Lovell:2022bhx,2005MNRAS.362..321B,Teerikorpi:2015pda}, as well as the effects of upscatter dominance for low-$z$ cluster surveys \cite{Lima:2005tt}.
-However, the effects on the high-$z$ stellar mass density due to the steeply falling underlying dark matter HMF have not been considered, though these are the highest-mass objects of their epoch.
-Our work shows that this asymmetry in scatter in this context should not be ignored.
+This Eddington-like bias alters the inferred efficiency of star formation and degree of rarity for these detections.
+This bias introduced by the uncertainties in luminosity and magnitude \cite{2005MNRAS.362..321B,Teerikorpi:2015pda}, and the importance of their combination with extreme value statistics, has been previously considered \cite{Lovell:2022bhx}, as well as the effects of upscatter dominance for low-$z$ cluster surveys \cite{Lima:2005tt}.
+However, the effects on the high-$z$ stellar mass density due to the steeply falling underlying dark matter HMF at high masses have not been considered in combination with systematic uncertainties.
+Our work shows that this Eddington-like bias asymmetry in scatter, in combination with systematic errors in this context, should not be ignored.